ThinkParQ/beegfs-csi-driver/README.md

 ### Prerequisite(s)

-* Deploying the driver requires access to a terminal with `kubectl`.
+* Deploying the driver requires access to a terminal with kubectl.
-* The BeeGFS client must be preinstalled to each Kubernetes node that needs BeeGFS access.
+* The BeeGFS DKMS client must be preinstalled to each Kubernetes node that needs BeeGFS access.
 * Each BeeGFS mount point uses a ephemeral UDP port.
 On Linux the selected ephemeral port is constrained by the values of [IP variables](https://www.kernel.org/doc/html/latest/networking/ip-sysctl.html#ip-variables).
 [Ensure that firewalls allow UDP traffic](https://doc.beegfs.io/latest/advanced_topics/network_tuning.html#firewalls-network-address-translation-nat) between BeeGFS management/metadata/storage nodes and ephemeral ports on Kubernetes nodes.
 * One or more existing BeeGFS file systems should be available to the Kubernetes nodes over a TCP/IP and/or RDMA (InfiniBand/RoCE) capable network (not required to deploy the driver).

 ### Quick Start
 The steps in this section allow you to get the driver up and running quickly.
 For production use cases or air-gapped environments it is recommended to read through the full [deployment guide](docs/deployment.md).

-1. One a machine with `kubectl` and access to the Kubernetes cluster where you want to deploy the BeeGFS CSI driver clone this repository: `git clone https://github.com/NetApp/beegfs-csi-driver.git`
+1. One a machine with kubectl and access to the Kubernetes cluster where you want to deploy the BeeGFS CSI driver clone this repository: `git clone https://github.com/NetApp/beegfs-csi-driver.git`
 2. Switch to the BeeGFS CSI driver directory (`cd beegfs-csi-driver`) and run: `kubectl apply -k deploy/prod`
     * Note by default the beegfs-csi-driver image will be pulled from [DockerHub](https://hub.docker.com/r/netapp/beegfs-csi-driver).
 3. Verify all components are installed and operational: `kubectl get pods -n kube-system | grep csi-beegfs`

+As a one-liner: `git clone https://github.com/NetApp/beegfs-csi-driver.git && cd beegfs-csi-driver && kubectl apply -k deploy/prod && kubectl get pods -n kube-system | grep csi-beegfs`

 Provided all pods are running the driver is now ready for use.
 See the following sections for how to get started using the driver.